 You can qualify for entry to undergraduate courses through:

 - TAFE/VET qualifications – applicants who have completed certain TAFE/VET qualifications are eligible to apply.
-Flinders University offers guaranteed entry to selected courses via the TAFElink program.
+Flinders University offers guaranteed entry to selected courses via our TAFElink program.
 To be eligible for TAFElink, you must have completed a TAFE/VET Certificate IV or higher qualification and meet all course prerequisites.
-More information about TAFElink including the courses to which it applies can be found on the website.
+More information about TAFElink including the courses to which it applies can be found on the University's website.

-- Higher education transfers – applicants who have completed the equivalent of at least one semester (full-time) of a higher education course may be considered for admission to most courses on the basis of their higher education results.
-Flinders University also offers guaranteed entry to current Flinders students with a nominated Grade Point Average (GPA) to a majority of courses via the Flinderslink program and who meet all course prerequisites.
+- Higher education transfers – applicants who have completed the equivalent of at least one semester (full-time) of a higher education course may be considered for entry to most courses on the basis of their higher education results.
+Flinders University also offers guaranteed entry to current Flinders students with a nominated Grade Point Average (GPA) to a majority of courses via our Flinderslink program and who meet all course prerequisites.
 More information about Flinderslink including the courses to which it applies can be found on the Flinderslink website.

-- Adult entry (STAT, tertiary preparation programs or Foundation Studies) – applicants who have not had the opportunity to gain access to university by traditional means may apply for admission through this pathway.
+- Adult entry (STAT, tertiary preparation programs or Foundation Studies) – applicants who have not had the opportunity to gain access to university by traditional means may apply for entry through this pathway.
 Further information can be found on the University's website.